 “Society is a collection of selves perpetuating their myth.” — Chris Matakas

-There must be a better way to live and understand life beyond the anti-intellectualism and religious extremists.
+There must be a better way to live and understand life beyond anti-intellectualism and religious extremists.
 Are there ways to overcome this mind control?

 How to Escape Illusion 4 Morality and Mortality

 Moral actions come from a pure heart, not fearing the wrath of an imaginary being.
-Rules and regulations don’t stop people from harming others; they merely quantify it.
+Rules and regulations don’t stop people from harming others; they quantify it.
 The way to stop it is to make the world a better place for everyone.
 Escape illusions of religion as an answer.

 See life as an experiment of sorts?
 Some think we are merely the universe expressing itself for a grand experiment.